Podcast Link At End

 What if we told you in 1900 there were fewer than 10,000 White-tailed Deer remaining in all of North Carolina?
 That there were no deer east of Asheville and west of Moore County (cities of Pinehurst and Carthage) and the North Carolina Piedmont?
 That game biologists were concerned white-tails were nearing complete extirpation from North Carolina?
 If you're one of 18,254 folks who reported deer-related vehicle collisions across the state in 2019—or if you're an Ashe County homeowner with a half-dozen deer browsing on ornamental shrubbery in your suburban backyard—you might find reports of an historical near-extinction of White-tailed Deer in North Carolina to lack credibility.

-Hard to believe as it might seem, White-tailed Deer, Odocoileus virginiana, were indeed disappearing from North Carolina's landscape, not because of habitat loss but from severe and constant overhunting.
+Hard to believe as it might seem, White-tailed Deer, Odocoileus virginiana, were indeed disappearing from North Carolina's landscape, not merely because of habitat loss but from severe and constant overhunting.
 From the time first Europeans arrived in North America, deer were a prime source of protein—abundant, easy to shoot, and less demanding than raising livestock.
 By 1900, deer had been hunted relentlessly for 200+ years without regulation.

 Curiously, White-tailed Deer are less common in Ashe County and the North Carolina mountains than in the Piedmont and Coastal Plain.
 This seems counterintuitive because people think about our mountains as a pristine wildlife paradise.
 That's the problem: Deer are not as prevalent in deep forests across the Blue Ridge but prefer edges and open areas enhanced by logging and agriculture.
 Ashe itself has a pretty good mix, so deer can retire to the woods for shelter and wander out to roadsides and your garden or power line cuts to browse and graze (artistic rendering above).
 That's certainly what happens here at Hilton Pond North when deer drift in several times per day to eat bird seed spillage beneath our feeders—especially when snow covers the ground.